Dusty Springfield, Part Two

 Gil Slavin and Mike Soles' supremely righteous "I Have Found My Way Through The Darkness" had to be the album's final track.
 Here Dusty fronts a Gospel choir, her arms lifted in praise as she bares her heart and soul through testimony.
 In my life, I have known many sorrows/In my time, trouble has shadowed my way.
 But then, her salvation came.
 You fill my life with sunshine/You always bring me gladness/Nobody but you could have brought me out.
 She can't hold her feeling in.
 She's got to shout it out!
 Amen, sister.
 Is it God she's exhalting, or is it an earthly lover?
 That isn't really clear, but it hardly matters.
 When she emerges from the darkness of her despair and embraces the light, it's a light strong and pure enough for everyone to see . . . and hear.
 What a sin, to lock a magnificent track like this in a tape archive!
 Many a producer has spent fruitless years in recording sessions with dozens of artists, hoping and praying to capture just such a performance.
 Jeff Barry had the good fortune to nail this one, but then, he hedged his bet by producing the right artist!

-Sequenced properly, Dusty In New York does hang together well as an album; there's absolutely no doubt about it.
+Sequenced properly, Dusty In New York does hang together well as an album; there's absolutely no doubt about it!
 As for fighting with Dusty in the studio, Jeff Barry says it didn't happen; and if Dusty hated the album, why did she rave about it in a British press release?
 "I most certainly think it's as strong as (my) English LP," she wrote in the summer of '71.
-"In fact, it's a lot stonger, and I'm pretty sure you're going to like it."
+"In fact, it's a lot stronger, and I'm pretty sure you're going to like it."
 Not every track is outstanding, but more than enough excellent musicianship is on display for the collection to be seen as a minor masterwork.
 Had the album seen the light of day, it would've been a feather in the cap for both Jeff Barry and Dusty Springfield.

 So ended her Atlantic Records tenure.
 Perfectionists can argue about whether Dusty's Atlantic sessions ever really approached the majesty of her British recordings, but one thing is clear: Working with remarkable producers like Jerry Wexler, Tom Dowd, Arif Mardin, Kenny Gamble, Leon Huff, Ellie Greenwich and Jeff Barry not only reinforced her legend, it also enhanced her reputation around the world.